danielrcollins1/Arena/README.md

 -----------------------------------------------------------------

+ATHENA -- A master program that can initiate any of the applications below.
+Used as the main application in the combined JAR distribution.

 ARENA -- Simulates a population of fighters, battling for experience and treasure over some amount of time (broadly inspired by Roman arena-style events).
 Combat can be man vs. man or man vs.